GoogleChrome/web.dev/src/site/content/en/notifications/codelab-notifications-get-started/index.md

 See [Peter Beverloo's Notification Generator](https://tests.peter.sh/notification-generator/) for some more ideas!

-If you got stuck, here's the completed code for this codelab: [glitch.com/edit/#!/codelab-notifications-get-started-completed](https://glitch.com/edit/#!/codelab-notifications-get-started-completed)

-Take a look at the next codelab in this series, [Handle notifications with a service worker](codelab-notifications-service-worker), to explore further!
+Take a look at the next codelab in this series, [Handle notifications with a service worker](/codelab-notifications-service-worker), to explore further!